What does an Addiction Counselor in Michigan do? What is Their Job Role?

 Board of Counseling

 The Michigan Board of Counseling regulates any professionals rendering clinical counseling services.
 It is the responsibility of the Board to “promote and protect” the health, safety, and welfare of the Michigan public at large.
-The Board implements entry-level qualifications and issues professional licenses to qualified candidates.
+The Board for addiction professionals implements entry-level qualifications and issues professional licenses to qualified candidates.
 The Board of Counseling is also obligated to enforce disciplinary action when licensees negatively affect the aforementioned health, safety, and/or welfare of the citizens of Michigan.

 611 W. Ottawa

 P.O.
 Box 30004

 - Limited Licensed Counselor (LLC)

 To qualify to sit for the exam you must be a resident of the State of Michigan for 51 percent of the year.
 You can download the documents needed to apply for testing via the MCBAP website and will need to submit the following documentation as well as a $175 application fee:

 - Supervision Form